isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 This looks a bit different than the `hotfix` merge you did earlier.
 In this case, your development history has diverged from some older point.
 Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
 In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.
 Figure 3-16 highlights the three snapshots that Git uses to do its merge in this case.

 Insert 18333fig0316.png
 Figure 3-16.
-Git automatically identifies the best common-ancestor merge base for branch merging.
+Git identifies the best common-ancestor merge base for branch merging.

-Instead of just moving the branch pointer forward, Git creates a new snapshot that results from this three-way merge and automatically creates a new commit that points to it (see Figure 3-17).
+Instead of just moving the branch pointer forward, Git creates a new snapshot that results from this three-way merge and creates a new commit that points to it (see Figure 3-17).
 This is referred to as a merge commit and is special in that it has more than one parent.

 It’s worth pointing out that Git determines the best common ancestor to use for its merge base; this is different than CVS or Subversion (before version 1.5), where the developer doing the merge has to figure out the best merge base for themselves.
 This makes merging a heck of a lot easier in Git than in these other systems.